MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-connected-fleets-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/connected-fleets-diagrams.vsdx) of the diagrams in the architecture.*

 1. A standardized message arrives to the fleet integration Event Hubs Namespace.
-1. Periodical status messages are processed and sent directly to the analytics layer byusing native Azure Data Explorer data ingestion
+1. Periodical status messages are processed and sent directly to the analytics layer by using native Azure Data Explorer data ingestion
 1. Messages received as events, alerts, and notifications add rows to the corresponding Events data table.
 1. Messages containing Trips create entries in the Trips table.